Alan Yentob: Later career

 Yentob was the Creative Director and Board Director of Two Daughters Entertainment at the time of his death.
 As Executive Producer on the upcoming animated feature The Land of Sometimes, Yentob brought in Mel Brooks and songwriter Sir Tim Rice.

 Personal life

 Yentob was in a relationship with Philippa Walker, a television producer, for over 40 years.
 The couple had a son and a daughter.
 They married in 2020.
-In September 2006, his son was stabbed during a robbery on the doorstep of the family's four-storey home in Notting Hill.
+In September 2006, his son was stabbed during a robbery on the doorstep of the family's four-storey home in Notting Hill and received stitches.

 In 2005, Yentob was awarded an Honorary Doctor of Letters from De Montfort University, Leicester.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2024 Birthday Honours for services to the arts and media.

 Yentob was a friend of Salman Rushdie and spoke to him for the 2024 BBC programme Salman Rushdie: Through a Glass Darkly, which featured Rushdie's account of being stabbed multiple times by an attacker in New York State.